 - Flatten chicken to 1/4-in. thickness.
 Spread 1 teaspoon garlic on one side of each chicken breast half.
 Place crab, cheese and parsley down the center of each.
 Roll up and tuck in ends; secure with toothpicks.
 In a bowl, beat egg and water.
 Place bread crumbs in another bowl.
 Dip chicken in egg mixture, then roll in crumbs.

 - In a large skillet, brown chicken in oil on both sides.
 Transfer to a greased 13-in. x 9-in. baking dish.
 Add apple juice and wine or broth.
-Bake, uncovered, at 350° for 35-40 minutes or until chicken is no longer pink.
+Bake, uncovered, at 350° for 35-40 minutes or until chicken juices run clear.
 Serve with wild rice if desired.
 Yield: 6 servings.

 Originally published as Garlic Crab-Stuffed Chicken in Taste of Home's Holiday & Celebrations Cookbook Annual 2003, p63